dustinpfister/blog_posts/_posts/lodash_union.md

 layout: post
 categories: lodash
 id: 699
-updated: 2020-09-02 15:09:57
+updated: 2020-09-02 15:20:12
-version: 1.1
+version: 1.2
 ---

 Time for another one of my usual [lodash](https://lodash.com/) posts this time I will touch base on the [lodash union](https://lodash.com/docs/4.17.15#union) method.
-Just like many lodash methods there are ways of doing the same thing that the lodash union method does with vanilla javaScriot, so I will be taking a look at [sets](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Set) also.
+Just like many lodash methods there are ways of doing the same thing that the lodash union method does with vanilla javaScriot, so I will be taking a look at [sets](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Set) in native javaScript also.

+The lodash union method is a way to create an array of unique values from one or more arrays of values.
+So say you have a whole bunch of arrays, but you justs want a single array of values that are not repeated then the lodash unique method can be done to do so.
+There are ways of doing the same with native javaScript by itself also, which is one reason why I will also be touching based on sets also when it comes to not using lodash.

 <!-- more -->